Norman McLeod (minister): Waipu, New Zealand

 Norman lived happily in Waipu until his death in 1866.
 His flock continued in their Presbyterian Normanite ways, but as the years passed and they intermarried and moved away, their Gaelic roots dwindled as they became New Zealanders.
 The gaelic language persisted until the turn of the century and they began holding Highland Games in 1870s.
 Held on New Years, they are now the largest in the Southern Hemisphere.

 Memorials

 There are memorial stones to Norman McLeod's memory in Clachtoll near Lochinver, Scotland and St. Ann's, Nova Scotia.
-The House of Memories in Waipu is a museum to the memory of all the Scots who went along the route taken by Rev Norman McLeod and his Normanites.
+The Waipu Scottish Migration Museum is a museum to the memory of all the Scots who went along the route taken by Rev Norman McLeod and his Normanites.

 McLeod's property on St. Ann's Bay in Nova Scotia was developed into the Gaelic College of Celtic Arts and Crafts during the 1930s.
 The Gaelic College remains the centre of Gaelic education in Canada.